peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Almost_Random_Sampling></a>
 ### Almost-Random Sampling

 Some applications (particularly some games) may find it important to control which random numbers appear, to make the random outcomes appear fairer to users.
 Without this control, a user may experience long streaks of good outcomes or long streaks of bad outcomes, both of which are theoretically possible with a random number generator.
-To implement this kind of "almost-random" sampling, an application can do one of the following:
+To implement this kind of "almost-random" sampling, do one of the following:

 - Generate a list of possible outcomes (for example, the list can contain 10 items labeled "good" and three labeled "bad") and [shuffle](#Shuffling) that list.
 Each time an outcome must be generated, choose the next unchosen outcome from the shuffled list.
 Once all those outcomes are chosen, shuffle the list and continue.
 - Create two lists: one list with the different possible outcomes, and another list of the same size containing an integer weight 0 or greater for each outcome (for example, one list can contain the items "good" and "bad", and the other list can contain the weights 10 and 3, respectively).
 Each time an outcome must be generated, choose one outcome using the [weighted choice without replacement](#Weighted_Choice_Without_Replacement) technique.
 Once all of the weights are 0, re-fill the list of weights with the same weights the list had at the start, and continue.